sile-typesetter/sile/README.md

 ### Default Font

 Since SILE v0.9.5, the default font has been Gentium Plus which is freely available from [SIL’s site][gentium].
-It is not required that you install it, but if this font is not installed on your system, you won't be able to use the examples without modification.
+It is not absolutely required that you install it, but if this font is not installed on your system, you won't be able to use the examples without modification.
 (Previously we used Gentium Basic, but that's getting harder to get hold of.)

-### Testing
+### Testing the installation

-If all goes well after installation you should be able to compile a sample documents.
+If all goes well, after installation you should be able to render a sample document.
 Try creating a file `test.sil` with this content:

 ```sil
 \begin{document}